Prayers Be Answered

-Prayers Be Answered is the second album release and the first studio album by the New Zealand band The Dance Exponents, released in December 1983.
+Prayers Be Answered is the debut studio album by New Zealand band the Dance Exponents, released in December 1983.
 The album peaked at #4 and spent 45 weeks on the New Zealand Album charts.

 The album won the Best Album award at the 1984 New Zealand Music Awards.

 In May 2013, Universal Music re-released the album digitally in New Zealand in remastered standard and deluxe editions.
 The deluxe edition has twelve additional tracks of singles, B-sides, rarities and demos.